Pitcairn (schooner): First voyage

 The crew included a first mate, three sailors, a cook and a cabin boy.

 She carried three missionary couples from San Francisco, John and Hannah Tay, Edward H. and Ida Gates, and Albert and Hattie Read.

 She reached Pitcairn Island on 25 November 1890.

 On 26 November 1890 the British ship Troop, traveling from Oregon to Cardiff, communicated with Pitcairn and was then boarded by Tay and about 20 islanders, who sold the captain fruit and vegetables.
 On 28 November 1890 the iron sailing ship Renee Rickmers of Bremerhaven was approaching Pitcairn Island when she saw the schooner, mistook it for a pirate, and rapidly stood out to sea to escape.

 During the schooner's three-week stay, 82 Pitcairn islanders were baptized.

 After this Pitcairn sailed onward to other Pacific Islands.

 She carried three Pitcairn islanders as missionary helpers: James Russell McCoy, his sister Mary McCoy and Heywood Christian.

 She then continued through the Society Islands and Hervey Islands, stopping at several ports.

 She sailed on to Samoa, where she spent a week in Apia Harbour, then sailed via Tonga to the Fiji islands, where she called at various places.

 The Tays were left to conduct missionary work at Suva, Fiji.

 He died there after a few months.

 She left Suva on 21 September 1891 and sailed for Norfolk Island, which she reached on 30 September 1891.
 The Pitcairn Adventists reunited with their relatives on Norfolk and working with missionaries on board, soon established the Adventist Church on Norfolk.

 The Reads, as well as Captain Marsh's wife, remained at Norfolk Island when the ship sailed on 7 October 1891 for Auckland, New Zealand.

-The New Zealand Herald reported the arrival of the mission schooner Pitcairn at Waitematā Harbour on 12 October 1891.
+The New Zealand Herald reported the arrival of the mission schooner Pitcairn at Waitemata Harbour on 12 October 1891.

 Pitcairn sailed from Auckland back to Norfolk, battling head winds and high seas, then returned to Auckland where she was refitted as a brigantine.

 A new cabin, forecastle and galley were built above deck, since the below-deck conditions in the tropics were stifling, and an auxiliary engine was installed for use in ports.

 The refitted ship again left Auckland on 26 June 1892 and made a very difficult 37-day passage to Pitcairn.

 She finally reached San Francisco via Tahiti on 8 October 1892.